jacobferrante/configuration_generator/README.md

 When choosing a YAML file, just enter the name of the file.

-When asked for a template, you can enter in multiple, just use a space in-between templates and no need for the extension.
+When asked for a template, you can enter in multiple, just use a space in-between

 ## Manually Entering Data